-MOVING BAREFOOT IS DIFFERENT
+MOVING IN THE MINI-MiL® IS DIFFERENT

-PLEASE READ BEFORE WEARING THE MINI-MiL®
+PLEASE READ BEFORE USE!

 The popularity of the "barefoot" running movement continues to rapidly expand as athletes from all sports begin to shed their traditional training shoes for footwear that closely mimics the barefoot running experience.
 Minimalist footwear is designed to allow the foot maximum freedom of movement and articulation while providing a degree of protection for the underfoot.
 Being both flexible and low to the ground, they provide a more natural gait of movement and the sensation that one is actually barefoot.
 The thought process behind minimalist footwear is to reduce initial joint impact by creating a shoe that allows for a more natural foot motion - ultimately increasing running performance and decreasing the risk of injury.